Shivampatil412/SQL-Case-Study/Bike Rental Shop Case Study/README.md

 Title: Bike Rental Shop - SQL Case Study

 1. Introduction:
 This folder contains a case study for a bike rental shop, aimed at answering business questions using SQL queries based on the shop's database schema.
+Please refer SQL_Case_Study_Bike_Rental_shop.pdf for more information.

 2. Files:
 case_study.pdf: Contains the full case study, problem statements, and SQL queries.